Home > Catalog > Roman Coins > The Twelve Caesars > Civil War of 68 - 69 > RS86684

 This coin is M71 in Butcher, K. & M. Pointing, The Metallurgy of Roman Silver Coinage: From the Reform of Nero to the Reform of Trajan (Cambridge, 2015).
 There is a tiny drill hole on the edge where silver was extracted for testing.
 This was an important coin in the study, with test results indicating 93.9% silver bullion and Gallic isotope ratios strongly suggesting similarity with other Vitellius coins from Gallia, not coins minted for Galba.

-, light corrosion, test drill hole on edge, Southern Gaul(?) mint, weight 3.127g, maximum diameter 17.5mm, die axis 180o
+, tight flan, light corrosion, test drill hole on edge, Southern Gaul(?) mint, weight 3.127g, maximum diameter 17.5mm, die axis 180o

 , c.
 69 A.D.; obverse clasped hands, FIDES above, EXERCITVVM below; reverse clasped hands, FIDES above, PRAETORIANORVM curving along the edge below; from the Jyrki Muona Collection, ex Helios, auction 4 (Munich, 14 Oct 2009), lot 270; ex Coll.
 A. Lynn collection; ex Classical Numismatic Group, auction 54 (14 June 2000), lot 1484; ex P. DeVicci collection; rare

 Catalog current as of Saturday, July 20, 2019.

 Page created in 1.004 seconds.